End-to-end One-shot Human Parsing: Method

 Next, instead of using a static prototype $\boldsymbol{p}_c$, we generate momentum-updated prototype $\boldsymbol{p}^d_c$ as the base class representations.
 Specifically, it is calculated by gradually smoothing $\boldsymbol{p}^d_c$ with the static prototype $\boldsymbol{p}_c$ in each training episode, $i.e.$,

-where $\alpha\in [0, 1)$ is the smoothing hyperparameter. \he{In this way, the prototypes for the base classes are saved as network parameters and are available during meta-testing.} Since the novel classes are not annotated during training, we use static prototypes for the novel classes during testing.
+where $\alpha\in [0, 1)$ is the momentum coefficient.
+In this way, the prototypes for the base classes are saved as network parameters and are available during meta-testing.
+Since the novel classes are not annotated during training, we use static prototypes for the novel classes during testing.
 For simplicity, unless specified, we denote the prototypes for both base and novel classes as $\boldsymbol{p}$ in the following sections.